Antoine McClain

-Antoine McClain (born December 6, 1989) is a former American football offensive guard.
+Antoine McClain (born December 6, 1989) is an American former football offensive guard.
 He initially signed with the Baltimore Ravens as an undrafted free agent in 2012.
 Originally from Anniston, Alabama, McClain played college football at Clemson University.
 He currently coaches offensive line for the Phoenix Phantoms of the Arizona Gridiron Football League.

 High school

 Antoine McClain played his high school career at Anniston High School in Anniston, Alabama.
 He was named to the ASWA First-team All-State after his senior season.
 He participated in the ESPN/Under Armour All-American game.

 College career

 He played college football at Clemson.
 During his time in Clemson, he participated in 2,438 snaps and he played in 54 games and started 41 of them.

 In his freshman year, he played in 13 games and was involved in 149 snaps.

 In his sophomore year, he started 14 games.
 He was named the starting offensive guard and recorded 66 knockdown blocks.

 In his junior year, he played in 13 games and started all 13 games and he was involved in 704 snaps.
 He was selected to the Third-team All-ACC and ACC All-Academic Honor Roll.

 In his senior year, he played in 14 games and started all 14 games.